FIGURATIVE EXPRESSIONS IN HOLY SCRIPTURE

 Example 2 (The Son Who Asked his Father for Bread): “Ask, and it will be given you; seek, and you will find; knock, and it will be opened to you.
 For every one who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 Or what man of you, if his son asks him for bread, will give him a stone?
 Or if he asks for a fish, will give him a serpent?
 If you then, who are evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask him!"
 (RSVCE Matt 7:7-11) This example, like the first one, relies on analogy to develop an argument.
-In this case the analogy is between the Father's relationship to us and our relationship to our own children.
+In this case, the analogy is between the Father's relationship with us and our relationship with our own children.
 It first describes how we treat our own children.
 Then comes the argument: If we, who are sinners, know how to give good gifts to our children, with more reason we could expect God, who is all-good, to be generous to us.

 Example 3 (The Woman in Labor): "Jesus, knowing that they were eager to question him, said to them, You are wondering among yourselves over what I have been saying, After a little while you will see me no longer, and again after a little while you will have sight of me.
 Believe me when I tell you this, you will weep and lament while the world rejoices; you will be distressed, but your distress shall be turned into joy.
 A woman in childbirth feels distress, because now her time has come; but when she has borne her child, she does not remember the distress any longer, so glad is she that a man has been born into the world.
 So it is with you, you are distressed now; but one day I will see you again, and then your hearts will be glad; and your gladness will be one which nobody can take away from you" (RKB John 16:19-22).
 The Apostles were wondering about Christ's earlier remark that the time would come when they would no longer see Him - which would cause them great sorrow, - but that after a little while they would see Him again.
-Christ used the analogy of a woman in childbirth to console them: As a woman in labor forgets the pain when the child is born, so their sorrows will turn into joy when He comes again.
+Christ used the analogy of a woman in childbirth to console them: As a woman in labor forgets the pain when the child is born, their sorrows will turn into joy when He comes again.

 I shot an arrow into the air,